-(1) ORS 471.305 restricts retail wine and malt beverage sales to the licensed premises.
-It allows deliveries within Oregon "made by the licensee to customers pursuant to bona fide orders received on the premises prior to delivery".

-(a) "Made by the licensee" includes deliveries by the licensee's employee who is a service permittee, is at least 21 years old and has successfully completed an approved Alcohol Server Education Program.
-If the licensee's employee does not comply with the requirements of section (3) of this rule, the licensee has violated this rule;

-(b) "Orders received on the licensed premises" means an order placed in person on the licensed premises and an order received by mail, telephone, telegraph, facsimile or other similar means;
+- (1) ORS 471.305 restricts retail wine and malt beverage sales to the licensed premises.
+It allows deliveries within Oregon "made by the licensee to customers pursuant to bona fide orders received on the premises prior to delivery." - (2) As used in this rule: - (a) "Made by the licensee" includes deliveries by the licensee's employee who is a service permittee, is at least 21 years old and has successfully completed an approved Alcohol Server Education Course.
+If the licensee's employee does not comply with the requirements of section (3) of this rule, the licensee has violated this rule; - (b) "Orders received on the licensed premises" means an order placed in person on the licensed premises and an order received by mail, telephone, telegraph, facsimile or other similar means.